rongrimes/conway/README.md

 The _Width_ and _Height_ of the display window are adjustable.
 This enables runtime sizing for the display (for me, the Raspberry Pi Touchscreen Display).

 The <b>Init. cell prob.</b> (initial cell probability) controls the density of the grid at the begining of a cycle.
 Each cell has a probability (out of 10) of being initialized, with "1" being a low probability while 9 is "high".
 Heuristic analysis shows that an initial cell probability of 3 or 4 gives the longest run cycles.

+---

+### Fixes
+December 5, 2017
+The Config window would appear multiple times if the config button was pressed repeatedly without closing the Config window.
+Now the Config window will get focus and will not repeatedly instantiate if the config button is pressed without removing the previous window.
+(Thanks Martin!)